rohitsubedi/line-pay/README.md

 ## Installation
 ### Composer
-Add Laravel Localization to your composer.json file
+Add Line Pay to your composer.json file

     "rohit/line-pay": "^1.0"
 Run `composer install` to get the latest version of package